Smoothness of stabilisers in generic characteristic: Smoothness of centralisers and Gr o bner bases

-By \cite[I.7.17(2)]{Jan03}, $\Phi$ is true for all (algebraically closed) fields of characteristic $0$.
-Therefore the Lefschetz principle (Corollary \ref{C:lefschetz}) guarantees a prime $p_0$ so that the same is true for all algebraically closed fields of characteristic $p\geq p_0$.
-But smoothness is a geometric property, meaning that a $k$-group $G$ is smooth if and only if $G_{\bar k}$ is smooth.
+By Cartier's theorem \cite[I.7.17(2)]{Jan03}, $\Phi$ is true for all algebraically closed fields of characteristic $0$.
+Therefore the Lefschetz principle (Theorem \ref{T:lefschetz}) guarantees the existence of a prime $p_0$ such that the same is true for all algebraically closed fields of characteristic $p\geq p_0$.
 The theorem follows.\end{proof}